ranaahmadyhh/Wealth-Of-Nations-Using-Tableau/README.md

-# Wealth of Nations Dashboard
+# Wealth of Nations Data Analysis

 ## Project Overview
 This project analyzes and visualizes the **Wealth of Nations** dataset, focusing on the **top 20 highest-ranking countries** in three key areas: